Mergener/stock-quote-alert/readme.md

 A configuration file is required to execute the program.
 It can also be used to override some default settings.

 A sample configuration file is provided in the repository as `sample-config.json`.
-Create a copy of this file, rename it to sample-config.json and fill in any required fields.
+Create a copy of this file, rename it to sample-config.json and fill in any required fields or desired optional fields.

 ### Required Fields